 Is it possible that Nagin misunderstands the science?

-Based upon Ehrlich's rebuttals (5), and Nagins use of Shephers'd "brutalization" study, yes, it appears so.
-Either that and/or Nagin is just hostile to the death penalty and any research that may be seen to support it, as Ehrlich pondered, as Nagin's comments often seem to support that theory, just as the conflicts of interest suggest.
+Based upon Ehrlich's rebuttals (5), and Nagin's misuse of Shepherds's "brutalization" study, yes, it appears so.
+Either that and/or Nagin is so hostile to the death penalty and any research that may be seen to support it, as Ehrlich pondered, as Nagin's comments often seem to support that theory, just as Nagin's conflicts of interest suggest.

 Does Nagin misunderstand these more recent studies, today?
-It seems likely, based upon Nagin's problems with the Shepherd "brutalization" study, his misuse of murder rates.
+It seems likely, based upon Nagin's problems with the Shepherd "brutalization" study and his misuse of murder rates.